ViralVerity/ABSynthE/README.md

 - "individual_class.py" - Defines individual class and associated methods
 - "make_contact_dicts.py" - makes dictionaries of various aspects of the gross contact structure NB the data is currently not on this repo as the files are too large to be uploaded

-- Tree_simulator - generates the coalescent tree and corresponding skyline stochastically
+- "Tree_simulator" - generates the coalescent tree and corresponding skyline stochastically.
+Contains some functions, and also runs:
+- "tree_class.py": - contains tree class definition with associated methods
+- "node_class.py" - contains node class definition and associated methods

 Non-stoch model - to generate the same trees each time for testing other hypotheses

 Tree simulator nonstoch - the same but non-stochastically

+Testing_notebook - fairly messy jupyter for testing individual functions and exploring package functionality

 ## Results scripts